ckcollab/polished/README.md

 For a static website with no .html generation needed and `index.html` is in the same dir:

 ```
-> polish
+> polished
 ```

 For a static website with `index.html` in another location

 ```
-> polish "some/path/to/index.html"
+> polished "some/path/to/index.html"
 ```

 For a pelican blog:

 ```
-> polish "output/index.html" --backend polished.backends.pelican.PelicanBackend
+> polished "output/index.html" --backend polished.backends.pelican.PelicanBackend
 ```

 ### Configuring behavior

-The default backend is `SimpleBackend` which looks for "index.html" in current directory and expects static html without any steps needed to generate the page.
+The default backend is `SimpleBackend` which (with no path specified) looks for "index.html" in current directory and expects static html without any steps needed to generate the page.
 This default setup probably doesn't work for most setups.

 To expand the behavior, call `polished --backend my.backend.Backend`